odedstein/sgi-introduction-course/301_laplacian_eigs/301_laplacian_eigs.md

 An interesting property of the GPS is that if the surface has no self-intersections, neither will the GPS.
 That means that for such a surface, the signatures are unique.
-This shape descriptor is also isometry invariant since it is defined only using the eigenvalues and eigenfunction of the laplacian, but it does suffer from the same drawbacks as the eigenfunctions, i.e., sign flip and switching, which makes it harder to find the correspondene using this descriptor.
+This shape descriptor is also isometry invariant since it is defined only using the eigenvalues and eigenfunction of the laplacian, but it does suffer from the same drawbacks as the eigenfunctions, i.e., sign flip and switching, which makes it harder to find the correspondence using this descriptor.